SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/01-version-control.md

 ### Lab and tutorials

 Make a tech talk video (~10 minutes) comparing below Git patterns with examples and publish onto YouTube.
-Use simple HTML code snippets to explain each concept.
+Use simple HTML code snippets to explain each of the Git patterns.

 Git patterns to compare: